Binding Operational Directive 16-03

 2016 Agency Cybersecurity Reporting Requirements

-This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 16-03, “2016 Agency Cybersecurity Reporting Requirements”, and provides technical guidance and best practices to assist in its implementation.
+This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 16-03, “2016 Agency Cybersecurity Reporting Requirements”.

 Providing a comprehensive framework for ensuring the effectiveness of information security controls over federal information and information systems requires centralized reporting of agency information security incidents and the general information security posture of agencies.
 Accordingly, FISMA requires agencies to report security incidents to the DHS Federal information security incident center.
 The United States Computer Emergency Readiness Team (US-CERT), part of DHS’s National Cybersecurity and Communications Integration Center (NCCIC), serves as the Federal information security incident center.1 FISMA further requires to provide annual reports to the Office of Management and Budget (OMB), DHS, and Congress on the adequacy and effectiveness of information security policies, procedures, and practices2.
 FISMA itself specifies some of the requirements of these reports.3 But it also requires DHS to issue Binding Operational Directives specifying additional requirements for those reports.4 This directive satisfies those requirements.